omkarakatta/diftrans/README.md

 -   column 1 contains the full support of the distribution and
 -   column 2 (labeled “count”) contains the mass/counts associated with each value in the support.

-To transform data to be in this form, consult the documentation for `prep_data`.

 Suppose that the shift in the distribution is due to some treatment.
 Thus, we refer to the first and second distributions of `x` as the